kaitpw/kanji-heatmap/README.md

 --- 🚧 🚧 WIP TODO: Write what the above files contain 🚧 🚧 ---

-Run the script and copy generated data to public folder for `kanji-worker` to access
+Run the script and copy generated data to public folder for `kanji-worker.ts` to access

 ```
 python3 ./DATA-SCRIPTS/compress_kanji_data.py